SA/PPS 08.02 - Conducting Outdoor Musical Events During the Evening Hours

 The event organizer, or designee, must respond to complaints received through the University Police Department, the San Marcos Police Department, university officials, or city officials.

 The event organizer’s response will be consistent with the nature of the complaints, the number of complaints received, and the urgency of the complaints as determined by the university staff working with law enforcement agencies on the scene.
 If the event is causing a significant disruption to the university or larger community, the event organizer will take whatever action deemed to be appropriate under the circumstances.
 Action taken can range from discussing the complaints with the performers to reducing the volume of the amplification or terminating the event.

 Contracts with entertainers who come to the campus for outdoor musical events must contain language that makes it abundantly clear that the university reserves the right to adjust the volume of the amplification and to take other corrective action if the event becomes a significant disruption to the university community or larger community.

 Nothing in these guidelines will prevent any individual from exercising his or her freedom of speech on the university campus.
 However, the university does reserve the right to take appropriate action regarding any activities held on campus, including musical events, if they significantly conflict with the educational mission of the university or if they cause a significant disruption to the university community or larger San Marcos community.

 REVIEWERS OF THIS PPS

 Reviewers of this PPS include the following:

-Position Date Director of the LBJ Student Center January 1 E3Y Associate Director, Student Involvement @ LBJSC January 1 E3Y Director of Community Relations January 1 E3Y Director, University Police January 1 E3Y Associate Vice President and Dean of Students January 1 E3Y
+Position Date Director of the LBJ Student Center January 1 E3Y Associate Director, Student Involvement @ LBJSC January 1 E3Y Director, University Police January 1 E3Y Associate Vice President and Dean of Students January 1 E3Y

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Student Affairs policy and procedure from the date of this document until superseded.